About

 • Save drivers money and promote economic growth.

-This Program Guidance Document details the full suite of incentive offerings through DRIVEEV and provides important information and instructions for those interested in applying for financial incentives.
-The Program Guidance Document may be periodically updated as needed to clarify project requirements and improve the program’s effectiveness.
-The Program Guidance Document, including any updates, will be posted on this website.
+This Project Guidance Document outlines the full range of incentives available through DRIVE EV and provides essential information and instructions for those interested in applying for financial incentives.
+The Project Guidance Document may undergo periodic updates as needed to clarify project requirements and enhance the project's effectiveness.
+Any updates to the Project Guidance Document will be posted on this website.

 [1] For more information about the 2021 Act on Climate and related efforts, please visit: www.climatechange.ri.gov.